 Albrecht Ehlers, born in 1957, has been Chancellor of TU Dortmund University since 2010.
-He is in charge of finance (CFO) and the central administration including legal affairs, HR and real estate.
+The Chancellor is responsible for budget management and university administration.

 An attorney with an additional degree in employment law, Ehlers studied law and economics and received his law degree from the University of Münster.
 From 1984 to 1987, he was a research associate at the chair of Professor Dr. Peter Raisch, Company and Corporate Law at University Hagen and held various leadership positions in the private sector until 2009.

 Albrecht Ehlers began his professional career in 1987 as an assistant to the Executive Board of Glunz AG / Sonae SA, a listed company and one of the leading manufacturers of wood-based materials in Europe.
 There, he was in charge of various administrative and operative tasks and also acquired an international perspective by working in the United States.
 In 1996, he was appointed to the Executive Board of Glunz AG (Vorstand) and served as its vice chairman as of 1998 (Stellvertretender Vorsitzender des Vorstands).

 In 2000, Albrecht Ehlers moved to Hochtief AG, Essen, also a listed company and one of the world’s leading construction service providers to become a member of the Executive Board (Vorstand).
 During his time at Hochtief AG until 2009, his responsibilities included global human resources, central group administration, the insurance business of the group as well as the responsibility of Hochtief’s operative sectors Facility and Energy Management.
 Albrecht Ehlers left Hochtief in the course of the takeover of Hochtief by the Spanish Construction Company ACS.